Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/README.md

   In ASM, this option is "Local IP" under Administration RCOM must be enabled.
   In ASM, this option is "Enable RCON" under Administration

-Installation
-Download the program.

-Extract the downloaded archive to your preferred location.

-Configuration
-Start the ARK: Cross-Ark Chat program.

-Configure your settings, including Discord integration and server settings.

-Settings
-The settings include various configuration options for the program.
-Here are some of the key settings:

-Discord Integration: Enable or disable Discord integration and set up Discord webhook URLs.
-Control what types of server activities to log, such as admin messages, tribe events, and player messages.

-Server Configuration: Add, remove, or modify the ARK game servers you want to monitor.

 Usage
 Start the ARK: Cross-Ark Chat program.